kbrugh/meditation/README.md

    **2.)** Entrain towards a desired brainwave frequency

    **3.)** Create a set period of learning, relaxation, or productivity via the timer.

+(To cut a session short of the entered time, use Option + c to perform a keyboard-interrupt)

 To be on your way, enter these three parameters through raw_input:
 <p align="center">